Sie sind hier: Dr. O'Niel Som Verlag Homepage : Automatische Sprachübersetzung

 misi s cat

 Irregular forms in the source language may be replaced by regular entries.
-Let us assume we had English as source language, then we could create an entry for the irregular plural "children":
+Let us assume we had English as source

 child s wawa